gowade/wade/README.md

 * Isomorphism: Write ui/client once, in Go, render seemlessly on both client and server (no SEO problems).
 * Pleasure: Modern **React**-like development model, in Go.
 * Maintainability: No more maintainability headache like with Javascript, and we could *go easy* on tests.
-It helps a ton to have a types and compiler, especially for large projects.
+It helps tremendously to have types and a compiler, especially for large projects.
 * Convenience: Easy collaboration between client and server since they use the same great programming language.

 # Development Status